Plugin: Modify JSON data

 firstname & ' ' & lastname

-A common need for a JSON data feed is to remove records that fit a given criteria, for example, remove Events that have already occurred or remove news articles in "draft" status that have not been published yet.
+A common need for a JSON data feed is to remove records that fit a given criteria, for example, remove events that have already occurred or remove news articles that have a draft status (that have not been published yet).

 Given the following input data (JSON array):